Best Pregnancy Safe Face Moisturizer (Updated 2026 Guide)

 CAUTION

 Avobenzone is a chemical UV filter in sunscreens.
 Has endocrine disrupting properties and mineral sunscreens are preferred during pregnancy.
-A chemical UV filter with endocrine disrupting properties.
-Dermatologists recommend mineral sunscreens as safer alternatives during pregnancy.
+A chemical sunscreen ingredient with documented endocrine disrupting properties.
+It absorbs into the bloodstream and has been detected in breast milk.
+Mineral sunscreens are recommended as safer alternatives during pregnancy.

 How Do Face Moisturizer Products Stack Up?

-We graded 91 face moisturizer products for pregnancy safety.
-1 received an A grade.
+We graded 77 face moisturizer products for pregnancy safety.

 Face Moisturizer to Avoid During Pregnancy